NishantkSingh0/Decoder-Only-Language-Model-from-scratch/README.md

 # Achievements
-__i.
-Custom Transformer Decoder:__ Designed and implemented a Transformer-based language model with a focus on understanding and generating text.
+__● Custom Transformer Decoder:__ Designed and implemented a Transformer-based language model with a focus on understanding and generating text.
-__ii.
-Advanced Tokenization:__ Integrated SentencePiece with BPE for efficient vocabulary management and improved handling of rare words.
+__● Advanced Tokenization:__ Integrated SentencePiece with BPE for efficient vocabulary management and improved handling of rare words.
-__iii.
-Robust Training:__ Achieved stable and effective training using a warmup learning rate schedule, enhancing the model's generalization capabilities.
+__● Robust Training:__ Achieved stable and effective training using a warmup learning rate schedule, enhancing the model's generalization capabilities.
-__iv.
-Scalable Dataset:__ Managed and processed a large dataset of 50,000 paragraphs, ensuring high-quality input for the language model.
+__● Scalable Dataset:__ Managed and processed a large dataset of 50,000 paragraphs, ensuring high-quality input for the language model.